aeonSolutions/PCB-Prototyping-Catalogue/README.md

 <br />

 # PCB Prototype Catalogue
 This is the catalogue for all PCB prototyped and publicly available here on AeonLab's Github.
-There are now a total of **35** for smart devices, A.I. enabled, designed in KiCad and ready to download, fabrication or order on [Tindie](https://www.tindie.com/products/aeonlabs/).
+There are now a total of **35** PCBs for smart devices, A.I. enabled, designed in KiCad and ready to download, fabrication or order on [Tindie](https://www.tindie.com/products/aeonlabs/).
 In my PCB projects i give preference to [EspressIF ESP32 microchip](https://s.click.aliexpress.com/e/_DepDnsn).
 However designs are not limited to ESP32.

 ___________________________________________________________________________________________________________